 There are two ways a student can re-establish their eligibility for financial aid:

-- Transfer credit accepted by Saint Leo University that applies to the student’s program can affect completion rate.
-If transfer credit is accepted by Saint Leo University the student should request a review of their satisfactory academic progress to determine if eligibility has changed.
+- Transfer credit accepted by SLU that applies to the student’s program can affect completion rate.
+If transfer credit is accepted by SLU the student should request a review of their satisfactory academic progress to determine if eligibility has changed.

 The following financial aid eligibility statuses are assigned if probation is approved: